Delaware: benefits of business registration

 - Come up with a unique name.

-- Draw up an LLC operating agreement, where you must specify the purpose of the company, the intended services, the details of the owners, the share of each member, the procedure for accepting new members.
-The agreement must be signed by each owner of LLC.
+- Draw up an LLC operating agreement, where you must specify the purpose of the company, the intended services, the details of the owners, the share of each member, and the procedure for accepting new members.
+The agreement must be signed by each owner of the LLC.

 After opening a business and registering a bank account in Delaware, it is important to comply with all state regulations.
-As for taxes, you have to pay $300 annually, plus tax on gross receipts, federal fees, including self-employment and payroll taxes.
+As for taxes, you have to pay $300 annually, plus tax on gross receipts, and federal fees, including self-employment and payroll taxes.

-How to incorporate an LLC
+How to incorporate an LLC in Delaware

 To open a business in Delaware in 2022, contact an IT-OFFSHORE manager.